paper508/ATON/README.md

 - `--gpu  [True/False]` - use GPU or not
 - `--runs [int]`         - how many times to run a method on each dataset (we run 10 times and report average performance in our submission)
 - `--w2s_ratio [auto/real_len/pn]`  - how to transfer feature weight to feature subspace
 - `--eval [True/False]` - evaluate or not, use False for scalability test
+... (other hypter-parameters of different methods.
+You may want to use -h to check the corresponding hypter-parameters after modifing the `algorithm_name`)

 ### Requierments
 main packages of this project